 This job planning will help to understand how we can further develop and support colleagues and service delivery, whilst improving productivity and reducing variation.

-Experience and feedback from the pilot groups:
+Experience and feedback from the pilot groups

-Experience and feedback from the pilot groups taking part in the Nurse Job Planning will be shared during an online session hosted by Group Chief Nursing Officer, David Melia, and Deputy Chief Nurse, Colin Hont, on 17 March, between 3-4pm.
+Experience and feedback from the pilot groups taking part in the Nurse Job Planning will be shared during an online session hosted by Group Chief Nursing Officer, David Melia, and Deputy Chief Nurse, Colin Hont, on 17 March, between 3pm-4pm.

 Click here to attend, or add the link to your calendar.
 This meeting will be recorded and shared for colleagues unable to attend.

-Allocate drop-in Sessions:
+Allocate drop-in sessions

 For any queries please contact; NurseJobPlanningSupport@liverpoolft.nhs.uk

-• to support these clinical colleagues to have a job plan which aligns with NHSE requirements and will also enable us to provide equitable and consistent bands, responsibilities and development opportunities that colleagues have asked us to deliver
+• To support these clinical colleagues to have a job plan which aligns with NHSE requirements and will also enable us to provide equitable and consistent bands, responsibilities and development opportunities that colleagues have asked us to deliver

-• to ensure job plans align with service requirements and relevant financial tariffs are aligned to these roles
+• To ensure job plans align with service requirements and relevant financial tariffs are aligned to these roles

-• to help to make the best of our skill mix across the Trust and support future workforce planning.
+• To help to make the best of our skill mix across the Trust and support future workforce planning.

 There will involvement from representatives from clinical nurse specialists, education and corporate nursing throughout the process and they will help to shape the work.